Saint Benedict Hall

 Scheduling and Program Dues

 Our program follows an academic calendar which begins the second week of August 2019 and ends the last week of May 2020.
 We take a one-week Fall Break, two-week Christmas Break, and a one-week Spring Break.
-We have 36 weeks of academics and instruction including three term exam weeks.
+There is 36 weeks of academics and instruction including three term exam weeks.

 Beginning in August 2019: